rafael6/star/README.md

 3. Check services (socket) status.
 4. Check URL status.

-Supporting modules:
+Modules:
-Module toolkit is the core of the program and contains methods for each capability.
+toolkit: the core of the program and contains methods for each of the four tools (capabilities).
+Module toolkit cosumes the following external modules: dns.resolver socket subprocess urllib.request

-Module element is the interface for a particular system or application construct.
+element: The interface for a particular system or application construct.
+Module element comsumes module toolkit.

+SDcripts:
-Module system1 is a simple model or template for a particular system or application.
+system1: A simple sample or template for a particular system or application.
+Script system1 comsumes module element.
-Module index is the start of the program and it is useful when creating a collection of systems or applications.
+index: The start of the program and it is useful when creating a collection of systems to be tested and documented.

-External modules:
-import dns.resolver
-import socket
-import subprocess
-import urllib.request

 OS support:
 This module was written for any Linux distribution, but it also runs well in MacOS.